How to File Your Tax Returns for Free

 For people with an adjusted gross income of $72,000 or less, the IRS works with partners.

-In January 2022, the IRS will release a list of partners that allow you to file your tax return for free.
+In January 2022, the IRS released a list of partners that allow you to file your tax return for free.

 This is only guaranteed to be free for your federal income tax return.